dCache/dcache-book2/config-SRM.md

 ### srm.limits.parallel-streams

-`srm.limits.parallel-streams` specifies the number of the parallel streams that CELL-SRM will use when performing third party transfers between this system and remote GSIFTP servers, in response to SRM v1.1 copy or SRM V2.2 srmCopy function.
-This will have no effect on srmPrepareToPut and srmPrepareToGet command results and parameters of GRIDFTP transfers driven by the SRM clients.
+`srm.limits.parallel-streams` specifies the number of the parallel streams that `SRM` will use when performing third party transfers between this system and remote GSIFTP servers, in response to `SRM` v1.1 copy or SRM V2.2 srmCopy function.
+This will have no effect on srmPrepareToPut and srmPrepareToGet command results and parameters of GRIDFTP transfers driven by the `SRM` clients.

 Default value is `10`.